 Unusual Options Activity Insight: Gap

-Gap (NYSE:GPS) shares experienced unusual options activity on Monday.
-The stock price moved up to $29.75 following the option alert.
+Gap (NYSE:GPS) shares experienced unusual options activity on Tuesday.
+The stock price moved down to $28.96 following the option alert.

 - Sentiment: BULLISH